LumenYoung/Notes/content/index.md

 Additionally, I also write short notes on the interesting paper I read/or acedemic materials at [Papers](/papers) directory, I hope those knowledge can be systematically accumulated, give me insights into the research fields I'm curious at.

 This content structure encompasses everything I might want to share without restricting me to only polished or meticulously crafted pieces.
-In fact, the pursuit of perfection can often drain the joy out of blogging, and I shall definitely avoid this trap.
+In fact, the pursuit of perfection can often drain the joy out of blogging, and I shall definitely avoid perfectionism.

 ### Blogging software